The honeymoon is over. Now what?

 Hopefully my friend is right about the end of the Honeymoon time.
 Her husband has treated her in the past like mine has treated me recently and she understands how I feel.
 But she has been married for many years and knows how to make a relationship work.
 If I look for the good in my husband like I did before he betrayed me and if he were to work to earn my trust back, we could make it until death parts us.

 My husband read this and gave me permission to publish it.
-He wants to earn back my trust.
+He has earned back my trust.

 Soar like an eagle over life’s storms.
 Look for the good in your mate when your honeymoon ends so you can stay together.